kioshoe/movie-trailer-website/README.md

 3. Change directory to the project directory and use the command `python entertainment_center.py`

-Your default browser should now launch a new tab desplaying the movie trailer website.
+Your default browser should now launch a new tab displaying the movie trailer website.